 - key holdings in 19th century European and 20th century American art;

 - the Haub Family Collection, one of the nation’s premier western American art collections, with approximately 300 works spanning 200 years.
-The Haub Family Collection is the first major museum collection of western American art in the Pacific Northwestern region.
+The Haub Family Collection is the first major museum collection of western American art in the Pacific Northwestern region; and

 TAM is located in Tacoma’s Museum District, near the Museum of Glass, the Washington State History Museum, Children’s Museum of Tacoma, and historic Union Station.

 Tacoma Art Museum was founded by a group of volunteers (the Tacoma Art Association) in 1935.
-It has outgrown five exhibition spaces in 81 years, and has become a national model for regional, mid-sized museums.
+It has outgrown five exhibition spaces , and has become a national model for regional, mid-sized museums.

 TAM’s exhibition history is impressive, and have presented a wide range of works.
 In addition to ongoing exhibitions featuring the art and artists of the Northwest and broader western region, TAM’s history includes exhibitions of medieval illuminated manuscripts, Renaissance bronze sculptures, French impressionist paintings, German expressionist prints, 19th- and early 20th-century paintings of the American Southwest, avant-garde art of the final years of the Soviet Union, the prints, paintings, and ceramics of Pablo Picasso, and much more.